MarcoCrisafulli5/STAtten_profiler/README.md

 \csv
   | - EncoderMeansExecSpuriFix.csv  # csv containing average execution times of the Nth exec of the encoder (1 to 8)
   | - ModelTimesCifarSpuriFix.csv  # csv containing execution times of the model
-  | - EncoderVariablesSparsity.csv  # csv containing sparsity values
+  | - EncoderVariablesSparsity.csv  # csv containing sparsity values of variables in the encoder, each column contains a variable and each line represents the average of the Nth execution of the encoder (N from 1 to 8) (each input is processed 8 times by the encoder).
+Variables are shown in the image below.
   | - AttentionOutTensorChunks.csv  # csv containing sparsity values
   | - variance_analysis.csv  # csv containing information on sparsity of the tensor layers
 \txts_scripts